 Wendy Doniger’s research and teaching interests revolve around two basic areas, Hinduism and mythology.
 Her courses in mythology address themes in cross-cultural expanses, such as death, dreams, evil, horses, sex, and women; her courses in Hinduism cover a broad spectrum that, in addition to mythology, considers literature, law, gender, and zoology.

-Among over 30 books published under the names of Wendy Doniger O’Flaherty and Wendy Doniger are 17 interpretive works, including Siva: The Erotic Ascetic; The Origins of Evil in Hindu Mythology; Women, Androgynes, and Other Mythical Beasts; Dreams, Illusion, and Other Realities; Tales of Sex and Violence: Folkore, Sacrifice, and Danger in the Jaiminiya Brahmana; Other Peoples' Myths: The Cave of Echoes; Splitting the Difference: Gender and Myth in Ancient Greece and India; The Bedtrick: Tales of Sex and Masquerade; The Implied Spider: Politics and Theology in Myth; The Woman Who Pretended To Be Who She Was; The Hindus: An Alternative History; and On Hinduism.
+Among over 40 books published under the names of Wendy Doniger O’Flaherty and Wendy Doniger are 17 interpretive works, including Siva: The Erotic Ascetic; The Origins of Evil in Hindu Mythology; Women, Androgynes, and Other Mythical Beasts; Dreams, Illusion, and Other Realities; Tales of Sex and Violence: Folkore, Sacrifice, and Danger in the Jaiminiya Brahmana; Other Peoples' Myths: The Cave of Echoes; Splitting the Difference: Gender and Myth in Ancient Greece and India; The Bedtrick: Tales of Sex and Masquerade; The Implied Spider: Politics and Theology in Myth; The Woman Who Pretended To Be Who She Was; The Hindus: An Alternative History; On Hinduism; and Hinduism, for the Norton Anthology of World Religions (2014).
 Among her nine translations are three Penguin Classics––Hindu Myths: A Sourcebook, Translated from the Sanskrit; The Rig Veda: An Anthology, 108 Hymns Translated from the Sanskrit; and The Laws of Manu (with Brian K. Smith)—and a new translation of the Kamasutra (with Sudhir Kakar).
-In progress are Hinduism, for the Norton Anthology of World Religions (2014); Faking It: Narratives of Circular Jewelry and Clever Women; Skepticism in the Shastras, or: The Manipulation of Religion for Politics and Pleasure in Ancient India (the 2014 Terry Lectures at Yale); and a novel, Horses for Lovers, Dogs for Husbands.
+In progress are The Ring of Truth, And Other Myths of Sex and Jewelry; Resistance to Religion in Ancient India: The Hidden Transcript of the Sciences of Politics and Pleasure (the 2014 Terry Lectures at Yale); and a novel, Horses for Lovers, Dogs for Husbands.